-Proposals for the redevelopment of the former Holyoke Geriatric Authority buildings at 45 Lower Westfield Road are being accepted through September 27th.
+Proposals for the redevelopment of the former Holyoke Geriatric Authority buildings are being accepted through November 30th.
 The property consists of over 16 acres with two buildings totaling approximately 102,884 square feet.
 The site would be ideal for medical use, senior or other housing, and other creative reuses.Continue Reading → Share

 Holyoke has been designated as one of 64 successful “Our Town” grant recipients by the National Endowment for the Arts (NEA) this year, one of only 9 in the Vacant Properties category.
 Chairman Jane Chu announced last week that the City will be receiving $50,000 among $4.3 million in support for projects across the nation.
 The funds were pursued by the Office of Planning & Economic Development (OPED) as part of the gateway improvements to South Holyoke and Springdale neighborhoods ...Continue Reading → Share